matrix-org/thirdroom/docs/websg/tutorial.md

 You can interact with physics bodies by updating their properties.

-For dynamic rigid bodies, the linear and angular velocities of the `physicsBody` can be updated.
+For dynamic rigid bodies, only the linear and angular velocities of the `physicsBody` can be updated.

 ::: warning
-If a body type is `Rigid` then the body is dynamic.
-This means that the node's translation will be continuously updated by the physics engine, and therefor cannot be updated by any set operations.
+Nodes with a `Rigid` physics body will have their `translation` property continuously updated by the physics engine, and therefor cannot be updated by any set operations.
 :::

 ```typescript